mouachan/bbank-apps/README.md

 cd ..
 ```

-## We are Ready for tests, go fin more people 😆
+## We are ready for tests, go find more people for help 😆

 First get the route of the management console
 ```shell